 Don’t forget, this is all about having fun, We are not trying to train our kids for the Olympics at 2-3 years old, they need to enjoy themselves.
 Make it fun for them.

-You want to have good gear for your little ones if you will be spending the season out on the slopes, it can get expensive at first buying all the gear but there’s always ways to buy that are more affordable.
+You want to have good gear for your little ones if you will be spending the season out on the slopes, it can get expensive at first buying all the gear but there are always ways to buy that are more affordable.
 Try to buy second hand on buy and sells first, if you can find a couple of items on there, then you only need to buy a couple new things full price, it makes it much more affordable

 Snowboard & bindings (usually sells as a kit, the riglet pull cord is a really good investment too, you stick it on the board and can pull them around with it)